Home » Script to search for a string in an entire SQL Server database

 The following is a demo result set from AdventureWorks2019 using “elizabeth” as the value for @SearchString, and with @IsUnicode, @UseLike, and @CaseSensitive all set to 1.

 And that’s pretty much it.
-I needed to write variations of this a few times along the years and figured I could share it.
+I needed to write variations of this a few times along the years and figured I could share it in case someone might need to find a string in a database

 You may also like